Tips for Visitors and Shoppers

 -

 Many first-time visitors start their experience at the “Original First Monday Trade Days” ... they enter the North Gate off Highway 19 and are able to park close to Pavilion 4500.
 Then they work their way south through the pavilions.
-Another benefit of this lot: you don't have to walk across Highway 19.
+Other benefits of this lot: some of it is paved, and you don't have to walk across Highway 19.

 -